-Inevitably, outside influences cannot be held at bay and Bhutan is slowly changing, but the nation's government - recently transformed from an absolute to a constitutional monarchy - does its best to manage the transition.
+Bhutan is wonderfully unspoilt by the outside world, and the Bhutanese set great store by their traditions and beliefs.
+Inevitably, however, the modern world is beginning to filter in to this Himalayan kingdom - a ban on TV was lifted in 1999, for example - but it remains a wonderfully unspoilt corner of the world to explore on a tailor made holiday.
+While Bhutan is slowly changing, the nation's government - recently transformed from an absolute to a constitutional monarchy - does its best to manage the transition.
 Hefty daily tariffs to visit the country keep tourist numbers low and help safeguard the nation's culture, identity and the pristine natural environment.

 Original Travel consultants know Bhutan well and can arrange for participation in archery tournaments, dancing at religious tsechus (festivals), trekking to fantastic monasteries, mountain-biking along 12,000 ft mountain passes or, between March and May, walks on hillsides ablaze with wildflowers.